codenvibes/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 Export a `const` instance of `WeakMap` and name it `weakMap`.

-Export a new function named queryAPI.
+Export a new function named `queryAPI`.
 It should accept an endpoint argument like so:

   {
     protocol: 'http',